MentalGear/jazz-svelte-debug-mrexample/README.md

 ## Acknowledgements
-Thx to [joeinnes](https://github.com/joeinnes) for the swift help with fix reactivity issues.
+Thx to [joeinnes](https://github.com/joeinnes) for the swift help to fix the reactivity issues.

 ----